March Madness CBD Sale

 Can I combine CBD for cats with anxiety medication or another prescription?

-CBD for cats is a natural medicine that is generally safe when taken on its own.
+CBD for cats is generally safe when taken on its own.

 Combining CBD oil for cats with anxiety medications may increase their sedative effect.

-In certain instances, CBD oil for cats may interfere with the absorption of other prescription medications.
+In certain instances, CBD oil may interfere with the absorption of prescription medications that your cat may be taking for anxiety.

-You should consult your prescribing vet before adding CBD for cats to your pet’s wellness plan so you have access to professional veterinary advice in case your cat experiences a medication interaction.
+You should consult your prescribing vet before adding CBD for cats to your pet’s daily diet so you have access to professional veterinary advice in case your cat experiences a medication interaction.

 Table of Contents